 You most likely have a firewall installed that is preventing the page assets from being loaded from our content delivery network.
 Make sure your firewall allows you to load content from all nxtbook.com domains, e.g. www.nxtbook.com, pages.nxtbook.com, stream.nxtbook.com, metrics.nxtbook.com, etc.

-How do I log in and view my digital edition? (subscription-based issues only)
+How do I log in and view my online digital issue? (subscription-based issues only)

 When you sign up to for Nxtbook (or are signed up as a gift), you should immediately receive an email with a receipt of your order and a link to your first issue.
 Simply click on the link provided and it will take you to a login screen.
 Your username is either your email or your account number.
 Your password is either provided for you in the original email, or in most cases, you have chosen it yourself.
 Please input these in the selected fields and hit the “ok” button.
 The book should load.
 New pages are viewable by clicking on the corners of each page to flip to the next one, and clicking anywhere on the page to zoom in and out.

-Note: Nxtbook Media produces and hosts the digital edition.
+Note: Nxtbook Media produces and hosts the online digital issue.
 VG is not involved in this transaction, thus, it cannot renew, cancel, or extend orders.

 How do I recover my username and/or password?